crotwell/TauP/src/doc/sphinx/source/taup_path.rst

 angular distances from the epicenter along the path at which the specified rays travel.
-The output can be JSON, an SVG image or in GMT :cite:t:`GMT` :code:`psxy` format, and is placed into the file `taup_path` with approproate extension.
+The output can be JSON, an SVG image or in GMT :cite:t:`GMT` :code:`psxy` format, and is placed into the file `taup_path` with appropriate extension.
 If you specify the `--gmt` flag then this is a complete script with the appropriate `psxy` command prepended, so if you have GMT installed, you can just: